-Throughout the coronavirus pandemic, doctors, nurses and other healthcare professionals are enduring long working hours to treat the drastic rise of infected patients.
-While also witnessing large scale deaths across hospitals and nursing homes, they are no doubt having to make challenging ethical decisions on top of this every day.
+Throughout the coronavirus pandemic, we’ve understood how doctors, nurses and other healthcare professionals are enduring long working hours while they work tirelessly to treat the drastic rise in infected patients, witnessing large scale deaths across hospitals and nursing homes and are no doubt having to make challenging ethical decisions every day.

 PTSD and generalised anxiety were already a hazard in ICU and ED staff in normal circumstances, but now health experts are acknowledging the potential for these mental health conditions to rise dramatically throughout the epidemic and, possibly, for years to follow.